ProcedureKit/ProcedureKit/README.md

 Programming guide | [operations.readme.io](https://operations.readme.io)
 Example projects | [danthorpe/Examples](https://github.com/danthorpe/Examples)

+## Compatibility

+ProcedureKit supports all current Apple platforms.
+The minimum requirements are:

+- iOS 8.0+
+- macOS 10.10+
+- watchOS 2.0+
+- tvOS 9.2+

+The current version of ProcedureKit supports Swift 3+, and the use of Xcode 8.2+ is strongly recommended.

+(If you need Swift 2.3 support, see [version 3.4.1](https://github.com/ProcedureKit/ProcedureKit/releases/tag/3.4.1) or the [`swift/2.3` branch](https://github.com/ProcedureKit/ProcedureKit/tree/swift/2.3).)

 ## Framework structure

 _ProcedureKit_ is a "multi-module" framework (don't bother Googling that, I just made it up).
 What I mean, is that the Xcode project has multiple targets/products each of which produces a Swift module.
 Some of these modules are cross-platform, others are dedicated, e.g. `ProcedureKitNetwork` vs `ProcedureKitMobile`.